ElenaBuravleva/gitlesson3/querty.md

 Hello!
-Tith is the therd lesson.
+This is the therd lesson.
+It's seminar!